 Dramamine: This motion sickness remedy is a pretty common over-the-counter drug, but beware; it will knock you out, and the advice not to operate heavy machinery (like, say, a car) is to be heeded.
 If you are on a shorter flight or need to be alert when you wake up, you may want to avoid this one.

 For more ideas, see Medications for Travel.

 Save yourself the $4 - $5 and catch some more winks by passing on the airline's headphones.
 TV and movies can keep you up the entire flight.
-On one transatlantic flight last year, I sat awake until three in the morning watching "Man in the Moon"; I laughed out loud and definitely enjoyed myself, but the next day in Europe, I yearned deeply for the two hours of sleep I lost to Jim Carrey's depictions of Andy Kaufman and Tony Clifton.
+On one transatlantic flight a few years back, I sat awake until three in the morning watching "Man in the Moon"; I laughed out loud and definitely enjoyed myself, but the next day in Europe, I yearned deeply for the two hours of sleep I lost to Jim Carrey's depictions of Andy Kaufman and Tony Clifton.

 On the other hand, listening to soothing music can help tune out distractions and lull you into a peaceful sleep.
 For best results, try Bose's popular noise-canceling headphones; they're pricey, but they're the best product on the market for frequent fliers looking to escape engine noise and other in-flight distractions.
 (Ear plugs are a less effective but much cheaper alternative.)

 On a night flight, expecting someone not to sleep is like asking them to put down their window shade during a flight over the Grand Canyon or Haleakala.
-Ideally, everyone has the same idea and seat backs will tip backward soon into your flight.
+Ideally, everyone has the same idea and seats will tip backward soon into your flight.